Yes, your feet could get bigger during pregnancy— and it’s often permanent—but it doesn’t happen to everyone. Feet can grow for a few reasons:

 If you’re freaked out about growing out of your favorite shoes, the good news is that there are a few ways you can reduce your chances that your feet will get bigger:

-Do foot-muscle exercises.
-These moves can help strengthen the muscles that help support the foot: Standing on one leg, picking up marbles with your toes, scrunching a towel with your toes, standing or sitting and raising on your tiptoes and on your heels — the tiptoe/heel exercise can help with swelling too!
+• Do foot-muscle exercises.
+These moves can help strengthen the muscles that help support the foot: Stand on one leg, pick up marbles with your toes, scrunch a towel with your toes, stand or sit and raise up onto your tiptoes and then back on your heels (the tiptoe/heel exercise can help with swelling too!).

 Can’t tell whether your feet are just swollen or if they’re truly growing?
 Look for longevity.
-In other words, foot growth will last — your shoes that feel tight on Monday at 10 a.m. will still feel tight on Thursday at 5 p.m. — while swelling is bound to fluctuate.
-Usually, feet are more swollen at night than in the morning, and certain activities and positions, even your diet, can cause them to swell more or less.
+In other words, foot growth will last—your shoes that feel tight on Monday at 10 a.m. will still feel tight on Thursday at 5 p.m.—while swelling is bound to fluctuate.
+Usually, feet are more swollen at night than in the morning, and certain activities and positions and even your diet can cause them to swell more or less.
 Compression stockings, the exercises above, regular massage and cardiovascular exercise (as long as your doctor has okayed it) can all help control foot swelling.
 You should also elevate your feet at the end of the day.
-While they’re elevated, point and flex at the ankles — up to 50 times! — to help bring excess fluid up from the feet and legs.
+While they’re elevated, point and flex at the ankles—up to 50 times!—to help bring excess fluid up from the feet and legs.

 If your feet do grow, the good news is that it won’t hurt.
 The only reasons you’d have pain would be if you kept wearing shoes that were too small or if you had another foot problem caused by altered joint function (and if you did, that would be treatable!).